larsendt/hashtable/README.md

 A Simple Hashtable in C
 =======================

-Linked-list based chaining for dealing with collisions.
-Uses Murmur as the internal hashing mechanism (good performance, good collision stats).
+* Linked-list based chaining for dealing with collisions.
+* Murmur as the internal hashing mechanism (good performance, good collision stats).
+* BSD 2-clause license.

 For a pretty straightforward example of how to use, see main.c.